 Eye Tracking in Neuroarchitecture

 Neuroarchitecture, or cognitive architecture, is an emerging field that provides an empirical basis for the design choices made by architects.
-Rather than settling for purely theoretical debates about best practices in design, research is showing the way, and guiding the creation of an actual evidence-based design.
+Rather than settling for purely theoretical debates about best practices in design, research is showing the way, and guiding the creation of an actual evidence-based design (or buy the book here).

 Researchers have used eye tracking alongside EEG to investigate participant responses to factors within the built environment such as ceiling height, room size, and lightness – critical components of architectural design (11).
 By understanding the fundamental attentional and cognitive reactions to buildings, research can guide better-resulting designs.